-With the ever fast pace of globalization, it is becoming increasingly necessary for corporates to hire candidates with a global exposure as such candidates help an organization in meeting challenges and opportunities posed by globalization.
+With globalisation of businesses, it is becoming increasingly critical for corporates to hire candidates with a global exposure assisting organizations in meeting challenges and opportunities posed by globalization.
 For a multinational firm, a culturally fluent and internationally experienced candidate is crucial in order to remain globally competitive.
 Also such persons hold a competitive advantage in their ability to operate in a range of geographic markets.

 Though, the essentiality of global background screening cannot be stressed enough but it is supported by the following arguments:-

 1. Safeguard against fallacious hiring:

 such an instance arises when an employee harms another individual in the capacity of his/her job.
 Here the mantle of fallacious hiring falls on the employer, if he/she cannot demonstrate that thorough screening was conducted while considering the candidate for the job.

 searching, training and retaining a talented human resource is the top most priority of an organization.
 When it comes to global screening, 32 percent of organizations that screen internationally do so to ensure a high global standard for hire quality.

 for numerous organizations compliance with international regulatory requirements is the most important reason for conducting global background screening.

 background screening data indicated that up to 52% of candidate background checks conducted in the Europe and Asia contained either a mis-statement or an inaccuracy.
 Consequently, human resource managers need to ensure that the candidates do possess the experience and credentials that they claim to have.Consequently, human resources managers need to ensure that the international candidates they are considering do, in fact, possess the experience and credentials they Overall, global background screening is performed for ensuring competency, protecting against physical, legal and financial risk but it all boils down to: protecting the organizations global brand reputation.